 Ole Gunnar Solskjaer thanked the Manchester United fans for their welcome upon his return to Old Trafford, but insisted his sole focus is Cardiff City.

-The former striker visited the club, where he spent 11 years as a player, for the first time as a manager on Tuesday evening.
+The former striker visited Old Trafford, where he spent 11 years as a player, for the first time as a coach on Tuesday evening.

-Solskjaer received a warm welcome from the Old Trafford crowd and was "humbled" by the reception.
+United's 1999 Champions League final hero received a predictably warm welcome from the crowd and was "humbled" by the reception.

-"You feel honoured and humbled that the supporters still appreciate you," he told reporters.
+"You feel honoured and humbled that the supporters still appreciate you," Solskjaer told reporters.
 "But I'm working for Cardiff - that's my job now."

 Solskjaer admits the early setback hindered his side and is targeting home victories to move his side off the foot of the table.